 Kazan and Dano also participated in “The Dynamics of Being Both Life Partners and Writing Partners”, along with Mary Harron and John Walsh.
 (Presented with The Writers Guild of America, East) Kazan also stars in one of the short films in the Coen Brothers’ Western anthology The Ballad Of Buster Scruggs, showing in the Main Slate, as a John Ford-ian woman.

-Carmine Street Guitars- Co-Director of Photography Becky Parsons; Co-Editor Louise Ford (Canada)
+Carmine Street Guitars- Co-Director of Photography Becky Parsons; Co-Editor Louise Ford (Canada) (Not yet seen)

 The Times of Bill Cunningham- Editor Amina Megalli; Composer Ezinma (USA)

 Not only is the 1994 chronologically biographical interview with Cunningham thoroughly and even emotionally revelatory, the editing together of visual support for his sometimes obscure mentions is marvelous annotation for his detailed and intimate references to the fashion industry and the socialite scene from the 1930’s to 1990’s, from Boston to New York to Paris.

 Watergate- Co-Editors Amy Foote, Hemal Trivedi and Cindy Lee; Co-Directors of Photography of Interviews Daphne Matziaraki and Shana Hagan (USA) (A & E release for History Channel three-night, six-hour event premieres November 2, then available On Demand)